derdoktor667/flight32/README.md

 *   **System State Machine**: To ensure robust and predictable operation, the firmware is governed by a central state machine (`SystemState`).
 The controller transitions through well-defined states like `INITIALIZING`, `CALIBRATING`, `READY`, and `FAILSAFE`.
 This prevents unsafe actions, such as arming the motors before the IMU is ready, and provides a clear, safe path for handling system errors.

 *   **Object-Oriented and Data-Driven Design**: The codebase is written in C++ with a strong emphasis on object-oriented principles.
 Hardware and protocols are abstracted behind common interfaces (e.g., `ImuSensor`, `RxProtocol`), making it simple to add support for new components.
-Attitude estimation is handled by a Mahony filter.
+Attitude estimation is handled by a Mahony filter, **derived directly from raw IMU sensor data, without relying on the MPU6050/MPU6500's Digital Motion Processor (DMP)**.
 Configuration is managed centrally and loaded from non-volatile storage, allowing the system's behavior to be modified without recompiling the firmware.

 ## 🛠️ ESC Passthrough Mode